-- Spray or butter a 9x11-inch pan or tart pan well so your shortbread comes out easy after baking.
+- Spray or butter tart pan well so your shortbread comes out easy after baking.
 See above for some alternative pans you can use if you do not have a tart pan.

 - If you are using a tart pan, place the tart pan on top of another pan so butter doesn't drip out on to your oven when baking.

-- In a large bowl, using an electric mixer, combine the butter sugar (brown and white) and beat until smooth.3 sticks unsalted butter, ½ cup light brown sugar, ½ cup granulated white sugar
+- In a large bowl, using an electric mixer, combine the butter, sugar (brown and white) and beat until smooth.3 sticks unsalted butter, ½ cup light brown sugar, ½ cup granulated white sugar

 - Next, add your vanilla and salt and mix that in.1 teaspoons vanilla extract, 1 teaspoon kosher salt

-- Now, add your almond flours and your all purpose flour into the butter mixture and mix on low-speed until the mixture starts to form a ball .3 ½ cups all-purpose flour
+- Now, add flour into the butter mixture and mix on low-speed until the mixture starts to form a ball .3 ½ cups all-purpose flour

 - Divide your dough in half and wrap up one half and place in the refrigerator until later.
 Press the other half of the dough into the bottom of the prepared pan to form the bottom crust.